 The Texas Legislature passed several changes to the Texas sales and use tax laws.
-None are particularly sweeping – they only impact particular industries.
-This article summarizes the changes to the Texas sales and use tax laws that the Legislature passed.
+None of these Texas sales tax law changes are particularly sweeping – they only impact particular industries.
+This article summarizes the Texas sales tax law changes that the Legislature passed.
 These will all become law provided that Governor Rick Perry doesn’t veto them.

 HB 78 – This bill exempts all purchases of precious metal coins and bullion from Texas sales and use tax.
 Previously, the Texas Tax Code only exempted purchases of precious metal coins and bullion with a total sales price of $1,000 or more from Texas sales and use tax.